 Lyaness at Sea Containers, Southbank

-What: Lyaness’ cocktail menu pays particular attention to its ingredients, which is why you might be surprised to find things like beeswax, szechuan pepper, fermented rose and green peppercorn in a cocktail.
+What: Lyaness’ cocktail menu pays particular attention to its ingredients, which is why you might be surprised to find things like goat's milk, sarsaparilla and even bugs in a cocktail.
 So playful with ingredients is this waterside bar, that similarly to Artesian (above), it’s reworked many of its signature cocktails as boozeless creations too.
-Look out for Brackish Rickey made with Aecorn Aromatic, oyster honey, smoked passionfruit and ocean soda.
+Look out for The Goldblum Whiptail made with caramel, burnt pea pods and lime blossom.

 Book now: Lyaness